neondatabase/website/content/docs/connect/connect-from-any-app.md

 ![Connection details widget](./images/code_connection_examples.png)

-Connection examples for various languages and frameworks are also provided in our *Guides* section.
+Connection examples for various languages and frameworks are also provided in our *Guides* documentation.